Fernando-Lozano/ladderLogic/README.md

 - font awesome (remove once no longer using) or localize icons

 ## Tasks:
-- remove and add listeners in drawLInes file
--finish snapping lines
 - add images:
     - seperate folder
     - snap and remove with double click